-- 5.1 FLASH POINT (TAG closed cup): 13°C (55°F) - 5.2 AUTOIGNITION: Not tested. - 5.3 FLAMMABLE LIMITS IN AIR: Not tested. - 5.4 FIRE EXTINGUISHING MEDIA: Use materials appropriate for surrounding materials.
-ABC extinguishers, carbon dioxide, foam, dry chemical and flooding quantities of water. - 5.5 UNSUITABLE EXTINGUISHING MEDIA: Water should be used in flooding quantities to avoid spread of fire. - 5.6 SPECIAL HAZARDS ARISING FROM THE PRODUCT: Highly flammable liquid and vapor.
+- 5.4 FIRE EXTINGUISHING MEDIA: Use materials appropriate for surrounding materials.
+ABC extinguishers, carbon dioxide, foam, dry chemical and flooding quantities of water. - 5.5 UNSUITABLE EXTINGUISHING MEDIA: None known. - 5.6 SPECIAL HAZARDS ARISING FROM THE PRODUCT: Flammable liquid and vapor.
 Not sensitive to mechanical impact under normal conditions.
 Vapors may form explosive mixtures in air.
 Vapors can travel long distances and flashback to ignition source.
-Closed containers may develop pressure and rupture violently in event of fire.
+Closed containers may develop pressure and rupture in event of fire or if contaminated with water.